careerbuilder/DataScienceAPIDocumentation/README.md

 [Parse & Normalize](ParseAndNormalize.md): Parses resumes and (optionally) normalizes through most other services offered.

-[Job Level](JobLevel.md): Provides a normalized job level (i.e. the job's  for a job title.
+[Job Level](JobLevel.md): Provides a normalized job level (entry-level, mid-level, executive, etc.) for a job title.

 [Keyword Stuffing Detector](KeywordStuffingDetector.md): Indicates if a job has been keyword stuffed (overloaded with spammy/irrelevant keywords in an attempt to get it ranked more highly in search results)